…it’s the way that you do it.

 Poor or no training

-You need to be properly trained in the most ergonomic way to undertake whatever activity you are doing, whether it is a sport, playing a musical instrument or undertaking remedial exercises.
+You need to be properly trained in the most ergonomic technique to undertake whatever activity you are doing, whether it is a sport, playing a musical instrument or undertaking remedial exercises.
+Unfortunately being self-taught is not always a good thing and it is generally better to find a ‘really good’ teacher who knows about technique.
+Some of the best teachers are ones who have learned the hard way through injury and understand how crucial technique is.

 Inadequate conditioning is loosely related to poor technique in the sense that it is something that you have control over.
 As well as poor muscle strength, two crucial factors are excessive muscle tightness and poor hip and core strength.